 The Other Marty: Audri DuBois was originally cast as Trini in the original pilot.
 Also Skull was originally played by an actor other then Jason Narvy; while he was not named in the pilot, his biker attire and crush in Kimberly identify him as the same character.
 However, Bulk and Skull's personalities were reversed in the pilot.

 The Pete Best: Brad Hawkins was originally set to play the White Ranger, who was originally intended to be a new character separate from Tommy the Green Ranger.
 Due to Tommy's immense popularity on Power Rangers, Tommy was instead written back on the show as the White Ranger, while Hawkins was given the lead role on VR Troopers, which was originally intended to be a vehicle for Jason David Frank.

 Postscript Season: Season 1 after "Doomsday".
 It was supposed to end with a shot of the Rangers sealing Rita away again, and is why Tommy makes a cameo appearance at the end.
-The rest of the season was new footage created by Toei specifically for Power Rangers.
+Most of the rest of the season was new footage created by Toei specifically for Power Rangers.

 Prop Recycling: Old monster suits were often reused and altered in some fashion to create new monsters.

 Mr. Ticklesneezer was painted blue and dressed in a Santa Claus-like outfit to become Grumble the Elf (who was more of a friendly elf creature rather than an evil monster - but then, so was Mr. Ticklesneezer).